gradle/gradle/design-docs/ide-integration.md

 #### Open issues

 - We could potentially merge this story with the next one and just make it Eclipse-specific?
+Maybe we should just deal with the concrete IDE-specific `GradleProject` implementations e.g. `EclipseProject`.

 ### Story - Expose "workspace" concept for Eclipse